peteroupc/peteroupc.github.io/graphics.md

 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from very small brick-shaped elements called _voxels_), as long as the triangle limits are respected.
 Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as through layers of sprites) are outside the spirit of this specification.

-- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), MIP mapping, bilinear filtering, flat shading, Gouraud shading, perspective-correct texture mapping, per-vertex specular highlighting, per-vertex depth-based fog, Bresenham 3-D line drawing, multitexturing, edge antialiasing, source alpha blending, and destination alpha blending.
+- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), MIP mapping, bilinear filtering, flat shading, Gouraud shading, perspective correction, per-vertex specular highlighting, per-vertex depth-based fog, Bresenham 3-D line drawing, multitexturing, edge antialiasing, source alpha blending, and destination alpha blending.
 Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and buffering requirements, is recommended.

 - Phong shading (pixel-level specular highlighting) is not within the spirit of this specification, given that it was too slow for real-time graphics as of 2000's beginning.